 Learning a language helps you to develop the skills below that future employers look for.
-Even Google says that they look for these skills above STEM (science, engineering, technology, and maths) subjects, which are developed in languages:
+Even Google has recently said that they look for these skills above STEM (science, engineering, technology, and maths) subjects, which they quote are developed in languages.

 - Communicating and listening well

 - Possessing different values and points of view

 - Having empathy toward others

 - Being a good critical thinker

 - Making connections across complex ideas

-- Developing your native language as a result of studying foreign languages
+- Learning a foreign language can improve your native language.

-- Learning a language, even at lower proficiency levels, can stave off dementia by up to 4 years
+- Learning a language, even at lower proficiency levels, can stave off dementia by up to 4 years.

 - Improving problem solving skills.